espressocommunication/fafmrq_new/wp-content/plugins/addons-for-elementor/readme.txt

+= 8.3.7 =
+* Added - Escaping the data output for posts grid, posts gridbox slider, posts multislider, posts slider, heading, marquee text, tab slider widgets for enhanced validation of user input.

+= 8.3.6 =
+* Added - Escaping the style and template settings for sliders, posts grid, posts block, gallery, testimonials, services, team widgets for enhanced validation of user input.

+= 8.3.4 =
+* Added - The decoding sync attribute on images so that isotope filters work well

+= 8.3.3 =
+* Added - Validation for custom classes for timeline, device slider and marquee text widgets
+* Freemius SDK update to 2.6.2

+= 8.3.2 =
+* Added - Validation of links for team member, services and social URLs

+= 8.3.1 =
+* Added - Validation of class attributes for animated text widget

+= 8.3 =
+* Freemius SDK update to 2.6.1

+= 8.2.2 =
+* Added - A new template for the testimonials slider widget

+= 8.2.1 =
+* Added - Three new styles for the testimonials slider widget
+* Added - Dark version for testimonials slider widget styles

+= 8.2 =
+* Fixed - On rare occasions, not having Elementor PRO activated breaks the plugin.
+* Fixed - Styling issues on the team member profiles when the image size is too small to occupy the grid width
+* Fixed - The flipbox team member style can get cut when the carousel option is chosen

+= 8.1.1 =
+* Added - 4 more exciting new styles to team members widget.
+One of these based on flipbox effect and another invokes modal window to display team member details.

+= 8.1 =
+* Added - 3 new elegant styles to team members widget

+= 8.0 =
+* Added - Added intuitive image based style selector for posts gridbox slider, posts slider, posts multislider, testimonials, services, team members widgets.
+* Added - Image based style select control to help choose styles visually.
+Will replace text based select styles dropdown in many widgets in future versions of the plugin.
+* Updated - Compatibility with Elementor 3.17

+= 7.9.3 =
+* Added - New icons for few widgets
+* Updated - Minor code refactoring and improvements

+= 7.9.2 =
+* Freemius SDK update to 2.5.12
+* Updated - Compatibility with Elementor 3.16

+= 7.9.1 =
+* Added - Subtext option to the Marquee widget
+* Added - Ability to output HTML for the text of the Marquee widget
+* Updated - Compatibility with Elementor 3.14

+= 7.9 =
+* Freemius SDK update to 2.5.10

+= 7.8 =
+* Fixed - The Livemesh Item and Livemesh Grid do not show up in the list of template types in theme builder
+* Fixed - The current query option in posts widgets - posts grid, posts carousel, posts block broken

+= 7.7.1 =
+* Fixed - Issue with query construction

+= 7.7 =
+* Updated - Disabled/Enabled Elementor AI for relevant controls on several widgets

+= 7.6 =
+* Updated - Freemius SDK 2.5.8 update
+* Updated - Compatibility with Elementor 3.13

 = 7.5 =
 * Added - New elegant Timeline widget.
 Presently only supports horizontal timeline with touch swipe functions for navigation.